steph-koopmanschap/jasma/DOCS.md

 sudo systemctl status redis-server sudo systemctl status nginx
 ```
-It may be possible run both these services on your host machine and in the docker containers,
+It may be possible run both these services on your host machine and in the docker containers,  <br />
 if the docker containers have differents (external) ports for those containers.

-#### Configure Docker environment variables
+### Configure Docker environment variables

-You may need to change a few environment variables in your `docker-compose.yml` file.
+You may need to change a few environment variables in your `docker-compose.yml` file. <br />
-If this is your very first time starting the app with Docker then you need to set the following environment variable to `true`
+If this is your very first time starting the app with Docker then you need to set the following environment variable to `true` <br />
 `START_FIRST_TIME=true` <br />
 After the containers have started you need to change it to `START_FIRST_TIME=false`. <br />
-This will env variable will delete any postgresql databases that exist for the app and then create a new one when it is set to `true`.
+This will env variable will delete any postgresql databases that exist for the app and then create a new one when it is set to `true`. <br />

-If you are using Docker for production then change the following environment variables to your host machine IP address or your domain name.
+If you are using Docker for production then change the following environment variables to your host machine IP address or your domain name. <br />
 Example:
 ```
 NEXTJS_ORIGIN=http://192.168.1.10
 NEXT_PUBLIC_API_SERVER_URL=192.168.1.10
 ```

+### Starting the app with docker.

+To start the app with docker and rebuild the docker images (if there are code changes or ENV variable changes) use the following command: <br />
+`docker compose up --build` <br />
+(Use CTRL+C to shut down the containers) <br />
+To start the app with docker without rebuilding the images use the following command: <br />
+`docker compose up` <br />
+To stop the app use the following command: <br />
+`docker compose down` <br />
+To check if the app containers are running and on which ports use the following command: <br />
+`docker ps`

 ## Environment variables explained